The Tanks - Studland Bay

 Studland Bay Tank 7 - Mk XI

-The seventh tank is an enigma, the contemporary sources specifically mention six tanks lost with six men.
+The seventh tank is an enigma, the contemporary sources specifically mention six tanks lost with six men, with only the war diary of the Westminster Dragoons mentioning a seventh tank.

 The most commonly quoted source for the seventh tank comes form Major Stirling who states that: